 The purpose of the CSU Affordable Learning Solutions initiative is to counteract the rising costs of higher education, by supporting faculty to lower costs of course materials for students, and providing solutions to lower costs of faculty scholarship, research and creative activities.
-The Affordable Learning Initiative at San Francisco State University is led by the Center for Equity & Excellence in Teaching and Learning (CEETL) and supported by the J. Paul Leonard Library, the Disability Programs Resource Center (DPRC) and the SF State Bookstore.
+The Affordable Learning Initiative at San Francisco State University is led by Academic Technology and supported by the J. Paul Leonard Library, the Disability Programs Resource Center (DPRC), and the SF State Bookstore.

-To expand the Affordable Learning Initiative awareness, CEETL promotes faculty success stories through our showcase, develops funding opportunities such as AIM grants and highlights the student perspective.
+To expand the Affordable Learning Initiative awareness, Academic Technology promotes faculty success stories through our showcase, develops funding opportunities such as AIM grants and highlights the student perspective.
 We have also established the AIM Steering Committee and the AIM Operations Team to expand campus collaboration and faculty learning communities.

 - Learn more about the CSU Affordable Learning Solutions Initiative

 - Learn more about CSU Affordable Learning Solutions Initiative Resources